Join the Clinical Research Coordinators: Learners For Equity (CIRCLE) Training Program: For Seniors, Post-Baccalaureates, and Graduate Students

 About

-• Educational period includes discussions, shadowing CRCs at UCSF, and application preparation for a position in research
+- Training period includes discussions, CRC job shadowing at UCSF, and application preparation for a position in research

 Provides